ANSAKsoftware/exifax-testfax/README.md

 ## How to Use -- mysql side

 1. `git clone` this repository into some arbitrary location
-2. customize `testFaxFunc.mysql`. (see sections for **North America** vs. **Everywhere Else** below)
+2. customize `testFaxFunc.mysql` (see sections for **North America** vs. **Everywhere Else** below)
-3. You may want to create a branch local to your environment with your changes so that you can track them.
+3. you may want to create a branch local to your environment with your changes so that you can track them
-4. Execute `testFaxFunc.mysql` against a specific database in your msyql instance.
+4. execute `testFaxFunc.mysql` against a specific database in your msyql instance

 After this, the existence or not of `testFaxFunc.mysql` is irrelevant to the operation of fax forwarding.